shebekocom/codewars-katas/README.md

 - Currying functions: multiply all elements in an array (Array)
 - Shortest Word (Array)
 - Square Every Digit (Array)
 - Easy mathematical callback (Array)
+- Regexp Basics - is it a letter?
+(Regex)

 ## Complete Task 6-kyu